Caladium bicolor 'Pliage' – Everything You Need to Know

 Support: Generally self-supporting, but larger leaves may benefit from gentle support.

-Yellowing leaves: Usually due to poor drainage or excess watering.
+Yellowing Leaves: Usually due to poor drainage or excess watering.

-Additional Growing Tips for Caladium bicolor 'Pliage'
+Additional Growing Tips

 Interesting Facts About Caladium bicolor 'Pliage'

-Caladiums naturally go dormant when temperatures drop below 15°C. Reduce watering, store the tubers in a dry, warm location, and wait for regrowth in the next season.
+Why is my Caladium bicolor 'Pliage' losing leaves in winter?
+Caladiums go dormant below 15°C. Reduce watering, store tubers in a dry, warm location, and wait for regrowth.

+Can I grow Caladium bicolor 'Pliage' outdoors?
 Yes, but only in warm, humid climates with indirect sunlight.
-In cooler regions, it’s best grown indoors or as a summer patio plant.
+In cooler regions, grow indoors or as a summer patio plant.

-Provide high humidity, consistent moisture, and regular feeding with a balanced fertilizer.
+How do I encourage fuller growth?
+Provide high humidity, consistent moisture, and regular feeding with balanced fertilizer.
 Remove faded leaves to direct energy toward new growth.

 Order Caladium bicolor 'Pliage' Today!